You may have some questions about the survey. Please read the answers to these Frequently Asked Questions to understand more.

 How will I be contacted?

-If you are randomly selected, an Ipsos MORI interviewer may call you between September and December 2018 to conduct an interview over the telephone, or to arrange a convenient time to call back.
+If you are randomly selected, an Ipsos MORI interviewer may call you in Spring 2021 to conduct an interview over the telephone, or to arrange a convenient time to call back.

 How long will the survey take?